loc-conformance/linebench/README.md

 sudo linebench run cpython
 ```

-The first line downloads the four counters and clones one of the provided corpuses at its pinned commit.
+The first line downloads the four counters and clones one of the shipped corpora at its pinned
+commit.
 The second says what arrived and where.
-The third proves the machine can measure: every counter
+The third proves the machine can measure: every counter runs once and its counts are checked
-runs once, its counts are read back and held against the corpus.
+against the corpus.
-The fourth checks the noise of the
-system and tells you about the cpu usage, spread of a run and whether it is suitable to run a benchmark.
+The fourth measures the noise: the background cpu, the spread of a few runs, and whether the
+machine is steady enough to benchmark.
 The fifth measures, elevated so the power scheme can be set for it.

 linebench keeps a directory of its own on every machine, made on first use: `%APPDATA%\linebench`